Federal Government Cybersecurity

 Compliance is not a one-time event.
 Both NIST 800-171 and CMMC require continuous monitoring of security controls, regular vulnerability assessments, ongoing risk management, and maintenance of security documentation.
 Your SPRS score must reflect your current posture, not the posture you had when you last conducted an assessment.

-Monthly reports document your ongoing compliance posture, track POA&M progress, highlight new vulnerabilities and their remediation status, and provide the continuous monitoring evidence that assessors expect.
-When CMMC requires your organization to demonstrate that security controls are not just implemented but actively monitored and maintained, our managed security service provides that evidence.
+Monthly reports document your ongoing compliance posture, track POA&M progress, highlight new vulnerabilities, and provide the continuous monitoring evidence that assessors expect.
+When CMMC requires your organization to demonstrate that security controls are actively monitored and maintained, our managed security service provides that evidence.

 Our Federal Compliance Process